Why do you go to a bar?

-Bars, expensive watches, and high heeled shoes all have purposes, of course, but not always the purposes we tell ourselves they have when we spend money at or on them.
+Bars, expensive watches, and high heeled shoes all have purposes, but not always the purposes we tell ourselves they have when we spend money on them.
 If I want to drink, I’ll get a bottle of wine and go home.
 If I want to hang out with people, I’ll go to a bar.

 What’s important is that we know why we buy what we buy.
 Awareness of the purpose behind a desired product or experience can help us better understand what we’re hoping to get out of life, and what could be missing from it in the meantime.

 I tell myself I want a massive television for watching football, but in reality I’m hoping for an excuse to have people over more frequently.
-If I’m able to get down to the root of that need, it’s likely I can solve the problem — not having friends around often enough — without taking out a mortgage on the house.
+If I’m able to get down to the root of that need, it’s likely I can solve the problem, not having friends around often enough, without taking out a mortgage on the house.
 I can achieve those same ends in a different way.